thinkful-ei-heron/heesu_reif_quiz_app/README.md

 Pair name: Bridger Reif Hammond and Heesu Kang

 Co-authored by: Heesu Kang <hskang135@gmail.com>
-We used VS Code Live Share to work on this project, rather than just screen sharing and having to git push/pull all the time.
+We used a mix of VS Code Live Share, and screensharing, while working on this project.
+We used Live Share almost all day Friday which is why those commits are all under reif's username.